Shuffle/Shuffle-docs/docs/app_creation.md

 ```

 There is a template app called python-playground that we will clone and edit.
 First make your app folder.
-Note: This folder should not contain spaces.
+Note: This folder name should not contain spaces.

 ```
 cd /Shuffle/shuffle-apps